rcackerley/brewpub-client/README.md

 ## Features

-* Custom predictive search bar to query for recipes
+* Custom predictive search bar to query for beers or books
-* Add recipe to database
+* Rate beers and book pairings
-* Search for recipes based on category
+* View previously rated pairings
 * Authentication using JSON web tokens and bcrypt
 * Client-side routing with react router
 * State management with redux